the story of agape moms

 Agape moms is god's ministry and he will grow it in his timing

-God raised up the same woman who first came as my new friend through my first ever missional social media post.
-She received unconditional love and support as a new mom, and her life was continually being transformed by the gospel that she just had to tell others about Jesus and agape moms.
+God raised up the same woman who first came to Agape Moms as a new friend through my first ever missional social media post to be the co-leader!
+She is the same mom who was the only one wanting to continue meeting when I had to relaunch the group, so as you can see, showing up for just one woman is always worth it!
+She received unconditional love and support as a new mom in our tribe, and her life was continually being transformed by the gospel that she just had to tell others about Jesus and Agape Moms.
 As God radically transformed her life, He used her to transform others.
-After a year, God did the coolest thing and raised her up my much prayed for co-leader!
-She was part of my fall Agape Missional Community training in 2017 of both mamas both locally and around the country.
-She seamlessly transitioned as my co-leader, and specifically took over the roles of being a second discussion group leader and missional lead.
+After a year, God did the coolest thing and raised her up as the much prayed for co-leader!
+She was part of my fall Agape Missional Community training in 2017 of both mamas both locally and around the country who were wanting to learn how to launch an Agape Moms before I launched this website.
+She seamlessly transitioned as my co-leader, and specifically took over the roles of being a second discussion group leader and the Missional Team Lead.
 This should encourage anyone who feels they can't start without a co-leader, you can, God will raise them up!
 We kept our unity, foundation of prayer and passion strong by having a weekly prayer call every Wednesday night.

-Beginning fall 2017, we also since moved our gathering to my church building, which I was very resistant to do since we'd no longer be in a missional location, but the building is used for many community events and so it is working.
+Beginning fall 2017, we also moved our gathering from parks and homes to my church building, which I was very resistant to do since we'd no longer be in a missional location, but the building is used for many community events and so it worked well.
 This was after a summer of allowing women to host in their homes, which also fostered shared leadership after a season of meeting in parks.
-Meeting at the church is currently a season of shepherding all the women God is bringing each week as well as raising up more shared leadership, before multiplying out again and getting back into the community.
+Meeting at the church was a season of shepherding all the women God is bringing each week as well as raising up more shared leadership, before multiplying out again and getting back into the community.